SHINBANGUMI by Ginger Root

 Return to Zero by Ricky Jamaraz

-- I love this album for more than one song, but damn Meals was life changing for reasons
+- I love this album for more than one song, but wow Meals was life changing for reasons

 I can't even name.
 Specifically the demo version if you care.
 ANYWAYS, there is so much